simon-engledew/jsoniter/README.md

 jsoniter.Iterate(d, fn)
 ```

-If a value is consumed by the callback `jsoniter` will continue on with the rest of the document.
+If a value is consumed by the callback `Iterate` will continue on with the rest of the document.